krischer/LASIF/doc/tutorial/02_seismic_events.rst

 --------------
-Once you have made a mesh file and referenced its location in the config file it is time to import events to the project. **LASIF** expects the data to be stored in the **DATA/EARTHQUAKES/** directory in an `ASDF Data format
+Once you have made a mesh file and referenced its location in the config file it is time to import events to the project. **LASIF** expects the data to be stored in the *DATA/EARTHQUAKES/* directory in an `ASDF Data format
 <http://seismicdata.github.io/pyasdf/>`_.
 You can either use the pyasdf package
 to organise your own data into the ASDF format or you can use the tools that **LASIF** provides to query different databases for events within your domain.
 **LASIF** expects the data to contain valid QuakeML files with full moment tensor information.
-Each event is organised in one asdf file.
-The waveform and station data for said event will also be included in that one file.
+Each event is organised in one asdf file, the waveform and station data for said event will also be included in that one file.
 That means that all the raw information concerning this one event is contained in one file.
 That makes bookkeeping easier and the pyasdf can be used to look into each file.

-LASIF provides some convenience methods for this purpose.
+LASIF provides some convenient methods for this purpose.
 One can make use of the `IRIS SPUD service <http://www.iris.edu/spud/momenttensor>`_ to get GlobalCMT events.
 Simply search for an event on their webpage and copy the event url.
 The ``lasif add_spud_event`` command will then grab the QuakeML file from the